ScottBurger/going_rogue_podcast/_posts/2025-04-23-reignbreaker.md

 tags: ["2025", top down shooter]
 ---

-Can you imagine a dystopian world where overlords are opressing you through communication networks?
+Can you imagine a dystopian world where overlords are oppressing you through communication networks?
 Where your friends skitter in the shadows to sell you trinkets and spikes erupt through the floor to maim you?
-We're talking Reignbreaker this week, not your average trip downtown in 2025.
+We’re talking Reignbreaker this week, not your average trip downtown in 2025.
 The recently released Hades-inspired action game puts you in control of muscle mommy Clef as she seeks to break the reign of the Queen of Keys.
-An interesting blend of javeling throwing, fist punching mayhem, join us as we each try as strained of a Cockney accent we can muster and free our dear rat friends.
+An interesting blend of javelin throwing, fist punching mayhem, join us as we each try as strained of a Cockney accent we can muster and free our dear rat friends.

 <div class="container">
   <audio controls style="width: 100%;">